vitessio/website/content/en/blog/2023-05-08-backup-restore-compression.md

 Below is a human-friendly sample of these stats obtained from the backup phase of a vtbackup in an environment with:

 - Roughly ~40GiB of database data.
-- Vitess' builtin zstd compression engine.
+- Vitess' built-in zstd compression engine.
 - An AWS EC2 r5a.xlarge instance.
 - An AWS EBS volume with 250 MiB/s of provisioned throughput.